BiswajitGhosal2000/BiswajitGhosal2000/README.md

 ## 🔥 About Me

 I am a passionate **AI/ML Engineer** with hands-on experience in both **software development** and **applied machine learning**.
-- Started my career as a **Full Stack Developer**, gaining expertise in Java, MySQL, Bootstrap, React, Node.js, and MongoDB.
+- Started my career as a **Generative AI Developer**, gaining expertise in Python, AWS, Langchain, FastAPI, and MongoDB.
 - Transitioned into **Generative AI**, building intelligent applications for real-world use cases.
 - Currently enhancing my expertise in **ML algorithms, model training, and deployment pipelines**.